 We may from time to time distribute rights to our shareholders, including rights to acquire our securities.
 However, we cannot make rights available to you in the United States unless we register the rights and the securities to which the rights relate under the Securities Act or an exemption from the registration requirements is available.
-Also, under the deposit agreement, the depositary will not make rights available to you unless either both the rights and any related securities are registered under the Securities act.
+Also, under the deposit agreement, the depositary will not make rights available to you unless either both the rights and any related securities are registered under the Securities Act, or the distribution of them to ADS holders is exempted from registration under the Securities Act.
 We are under no obligation to file a registration statement with respect to any such rights or securities or to endeavor to cause such a registration statement to be declared effective.
 Moreover, we may not be able to establish an exemption from registration under the Securities Act.
 Accordingly, you may be unable to participate in our rights offerings and may experience dilution in your holdings.